kanaka/mal/process/guide.md

   entered by the user is returned as a string.
 If the user sends an end-of-file (usually Ctrl-D), then nil is returned.

-* Add meta-data support to mal functions by adding a new metadata attribute on mal functions that refers to another mal value/type (nil by default).
-Add the following metadata related core functions:
-  * `meta`: this takes a single mal function argument and returns the value of the metadata attribute.
-  * `with-meta`: this function takes two arguments.
-The first argument is a mal function and the second argument is another mal value/type to set as metadata.
-A copy of the mal function is returned that has its `meta` attribute set to the second argument.
-    Note that it is important that the environment and macro attribute of mal function are retained when it is copied.
-  * Add a reader-macro that expands the token "^" to return a new list that contains the symbol "with-meta" and the result of reading the next next form (2nd argument) (`read_form`) and the next form (1st argument) in that order
-    (metadata comes first with the ^ macro and the function second).
-  * If you implemented as `defmacro!` to mutate an existing function without copying it, you can now use the function copying mechanism used for metadata to make functions immutable even in the defmacro! case...

 * Add a new "\*host-language\*" (symbol) entry to your REPL environment.
 The value of this entry should be a mal string containing the name of the current implementation.